 Climate communication, cognitive science, psychology, misconception-based learning

-John Cook is a research assistant professor at the Center for Climate Change Communication at George Mason University, researching cognitive science.
+John Cook is a Senior Research Fellow at the Melbourne Centre for Behaviour Change at the University of Melbourne.
+He is also affiliated with the Center for Climate Change Communication as adjunct faculty.
 In 2007, he founded Skeptical Science, a website which won the 2011 Australian Museum Eureka Prize for the Advancement of Climate Change Knowledge and 2016 Friend of the Planet Award from the National Center for Science Education.
 John co-authored the college textbooks Climate Change: Examining the Facts with Weber State University professor Daniel Bedford.
 He was also a coauthor of the textbook Climate Change Science: A Modern Synthesis and the book Climate Change Denial: Heads in the Sand.
 In 2013, he published a paper analyzing the scientific consensus on climate change that has been highlighted by President Obama and UK Prime Minister David Cameron.
 In 2015, he developed a Massive Open Online Course at the University of Queensland on climate science denial, that has received over 40,000 enrollments.

 Cook, J., van der Linden, S., Maibach, E., & Lewandowsky, S. (2018).
 The Consensus Handbook.
 DOI:10.13021/G8MM6P.